MiguelAgueda/PhonicsModule/phonicscards/README.md

+# Technology

+We are using VueJS to develop our web application.
+To deploy our project to Google Cloud Platform, we are using Buddy.

 # Just Keep Learning, Virtual Woodchucks

 Virtual Woodchucks is a website designed for helping my Mom, Irene, teach her students online.